LuisS96/Redes_de_Computadoras/proyecto_final/README.md

 service restart postfix
 ```

+The mail server installation and configuration is complete!

+### DBS Server
+#### Theory

+#### Installation Guide
+MySQL was previously installed with Postfix, we will now continue from that point.

 To make MySQL listen all interfaces and not only 'localhost', it is needed to run the folowwing:
 ```
 nano /etc/mysql/mariadb.conf.d/50-server.cnf